Newlode/jirafeau/README.md

 If you don't want to go through the installation wizard, you can just copy ```config.original.php``` to ```config.local.php``` and customize it.

-## Update
+## Upgrade

-### General
+### General procedure for all versions

-1. Backup you Jirafeau installation
+1. Backup your Jirafeau installation!
 2. Block access to Jirafeau
-3. Checkout new version using the [tagged release](https://gitlab.com/mojo42/Jirafeau/tags)
+3. Checkout the new version with Git using the [tagged release](https://gitlab.com/mojo42/Jirafeau/tags)
+   * If you have installed Jirafeau just by uploading files on your server, you can download the desired version, overwrite/remove all files and chown/chmod files if needed.
+Keep a backup of your local configuration file tough.
 4. With you browser, go to your Jirafeau root page
-5. Follow installation wizard, it should propose you the same data folder
+5. Follow the installation wizard, it should propose you the same data folder or even update automatically
-7. Go in you lib/config.local.php and lib/config.original.php to check new options
+7. Check your ```/lib/config.local.php``` and compare it with the ```/lib/config.original.php``` to see if new configuration items are available

 ### From version 1.0 to 1.1

+1. The download URL changed
-1. Add a rewrite rule in your web server configuration to rename file.php to f.php to make old url work again
+   * Add a rewrite rule in your web server configuration to rename ```file.php``` to ```f.php``` to make older, still existing links work again
+1. The default skin changed
-2. Eventually change skin in »lib/config.local.php« to 'courgette'
+   * Optionally change the skin in ```lib/config.local.php``` to »courgette«

-### From version 1.1 to 1.2.0

-Nothing particular

-### from version 1.2.0 to 2.0.0.
+### From version 1.2.0 to 2.0.0

-1. ToS text file changed → move file from "/tos_text.php" to "/lib/tos.local.txt" and remove all HTML and PHP Tags, leaving a regular text file
+1. The "Terms of Service" text file changed
+   * To reuse previous changes to the ToS, move the old ```/tos_text.php``` file to ```/lib/tos.local.txt``` and remove all HTML und PHP Tags, leaving a regular text file

+### Troubleshooting

+If you have some troubles, consider the following cases

+- Check your ```/lib/config.local.php``` file and compare it with ```/lib/config.original.php```, the configuration syntax or a parameter may have changed
+- Check owner & permissions of your files

 ## Security